-The SDF models show that Castle Rock Water could increase SDFs by 20 to 40 percent depending on the enterprise fund.
-The financial model shows that these increases can be implemented over time to provide the funding for projects needed to serve the ongoing growth.
-For SDFs related to new development, Castle Rock Water recommends an increase of \$3,333 per SFE in the Plum Creek Basin and an increase of \$3,255 per SFE in the Cherry Creek Basin, about a 11.9% percent increase for each basin.
+For SDFs related to new development, Castle Rock Water recommends an increase of \$11,213 per SFE in the Plum Creek Basin and an increase of \$10,715 per SFE in the Cherry Creek Basin, an increase of 40.1% and 39.0% respectively.
 This recommendation is consistent with Town Council's policy on SDFs that growth pays for growth.

 Several factors are driving the recommended increases in SDFs identified in the SDF model and financial model.
 First, Castle Rock continues to see strong growth in both residential and non-residential customers from existing entitlements in Town.
 There are also a number of extraterritorial commitments coming online and future annexations under consideration.
 To keep pace with this population increase, additional projects have been added to the long term plan over the last several years and the infrastructure and capital costs for these projects are now better defined.
 Additional infrastructure and the costs for that infrastructure have also been identified to meet the increased peak demands from a larger customer base.
-Next, the pace of growth has exceeded projections as shown in Chart 1.
+Next, the pace of growth has exceeded projections as show in Chart 1.
 This drives the need to build projects to meet annual water supply needs sooner creating the need to generate more revenue sooner.
 It also requires building peak demand capacity sooner than expected.
 For example, recent growth has driven the need for additional water SDFs for new wells to help fill the supply needs until longer term renewable water projects can be completed.
 If growth was occurring more slowly, these wells might not have been needed.
-Project costs continue to rise year over year as shown in the ENRCCI.
+Project costs continue to rise year over year as shown in the ENR CCI.
 The future costs of water rights purchases are expected to increase drastically due to recent purchase activity values, specifically the bid on the Castle Pines North Metro District water rights in the middle South Platte River.
 Finally, the details and needs of some of our longer term projects are becoming more defined as implementation occurs.